unxmaal/booterizer/README.md

 ```

 * copy and paste that entire line starting with bootp into the PROM (doing this via serial is easier to cut and paste.)
-* Older systems use fx.ARCS (such as Indigos, Indys, and some O2s with R4k cpus)
+* Older systems use fx.ARCS (such as Indigos, Indys, and some O2s with R4k CPUs)
 * O2 and newer systems use fx.64

 ### Starting the fx Partitioner